arjunattam/arjun.is/index.md

 On the side, I host [the Startup Green Room](https://startupgreenroom.com) podcast, to showcase the best operators in the Indian startup ecosystem.
 I've learnt and grown by building startups in India, and this podcast is my way to stay connected and contribute to the ecosystem.

 If there's a way I can help, feel free to reach out.
-I'm available at arjun@attam.in, or DM me on [Twitter](https://twitter.com/arjunattam/).
+I'm available at arjun@attam.in, or on [Twitter](https://twitter.com/arjunattam/) DMs.